× back

 Min(Column Maxima) = 6

 Since Max(Row Minima) ≠ Min(Column Maxima), there is no saddle point.
-We proceed using the dominance property.
+We proceed using the dominance property to simplify the matrix.

 • Step 2: Apply Dominance Property: